 Inner World

-This page is for you if, while still in the relationship, relational pressure is interfering with your ability to think clearly and stay steady.
-You may still be meeting daily demands, but you notice that you second-guess yourself more than you used to, react more sharply, or struggle to hold a calm overview of what is happening.
+This page is for you if, while still in the relationship, relational pressure interferes with your ability to think clearly and stay steady.

-It is also for you if your relationship has ended, but you feel less able to rely on yourself in everyday situations.
-You may be functioning on the surface, going to work, responding to messages, keeping things moving, yet feel unsure how to judge situations, make decisions, or establish a clear sense of direction.
+You might be functioning on the surface, going to work, responding to messages, keeping things moving, yet feel unsure how to assess situations, make decisions, or set direction.

 The end of a relationship rarely arrives as a clean break.
 Even when the ending was anticipated, chosen, or long overdue, its effects do not stop with the decision itself.
-You may know the relationship needed to end and still find that its absence disrupts how you organise your days, assess situations, or understand your own reactions.

-You can believe the ending was right and still feel unsettled by the absence of what the relationship provided: the shared routines that once structured your time, the ongoing reference point of another person, or the quiet sense of being held in someone else’s awareness.
+You can believe the ending was right and still feel unsettled by the absence of what the relationship provided: the shared routines that once structured your time, the reference point of another person, or the sense of being held in someone else’s awareness.

-As daily life continues, the impact often shows up in routine decisions and everyday choices.
-You find it harder to rely on your judgement.
-Decisions take longer.
-Motivation comes and goes.
-You may feel off-balance when choosing what to prioritise, particularly when others expect you to have moved on.
+You may feel off-balance when choosing what to prioritise, especially when others expect you to have already moved on.

 If you recognise yourself here, choose the path that best matches your situation.

-During a relationship: Pressure & Confusion
+In a relationship: Pressure & Confusion

 Continue → Inner World→ Pressure & Confusion